thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-synapse-add-connection.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-To connect to Synapse, do the following:
+To connect to Synapse, follow these steps:

 1. Click **Data** in the top navigation bar.